beyond-the-cloud-dev/sosl-lib/website/docs/docs/basic-features.md

 ## Mocking

 Mocking provides a way to substitute records from a Database with some prepared data.
 Data can be prepared in form of SObject records and lists in Apex code or Static Resource `.csv` file.
-Mocked queries won't make any SOQL's and simply return data set in method definition, mock __will ignore all filters and relations__, what is returned depends __solely on data provided to the method__.
+Mocked queries won't make any SOSL's and simply return data set in method definition, mock __will ignore all filters and relations__, what is returned depends __solely on data provided to the method__.
 Mocking is working __only during test execution__.
-To mock SOQL query, use `.mockId(id)` method to make it identifiable.
+To mock SOSL query, use `.mockId(id)` method to make it identifiable.
 If you mark more than one query with the same ID, all marked queries will return the same data.

 ```apex
 public with sharing class ExampleController {